‘Forrest Gump’ & 5 Other Movies That Didn’t Get Sequels

 — VANITY FAIR (@VanityFair) March 21, 2019

 E.T.
-II: Nocturnal Fears would have seen evil, carnivorous aliens kidnap Elliott, and it would have been up to E.T. to save them.
-However, Spielberg decided later that he wouldn’t be true to his vision if he sent the franchise to a dark place.
+II: Nocturnal Fears would have seen evil, carnivorous aliens kidnap Elliott — and it would have been up to E.T. to save him.
+However, Spielberg later decided that he wouldn’t be true to his vision if he sent the franchise to a dark place.
 He scrapped his plans.

 The Adventures of Tintin

 Another Spielberg property, this was to be the first of a planned trilogy based on the Belgian comic book series.
-A second entry, The Adventures Of Tintin: Prisoners of the Sun,was to be directed by Lord of the Rings director Peter Jackson.
+A second entry, The Adventures Of Tintin: Prisoners of the Sun, was to be directed by Lord of the Rings director Peter Jackson.
 However, Jackson instead found himself without a director for his Hobbit trilogy of films, so he ended up directing those himself, stalling production of Tintin II.
-He has since moved into other directing projects, and as Den of Geek reports, the Tintin franchise has been in so-called “development Hell” since then, with little to no chance of ever expanding beyond the first film.
+He has since moved into other directing projects, and as Den of Geek reports, the Tintin franchise has been in so-called “development hell” since then.

 Ferris Bueller’s Day Off

-To fans of the original John Hughes classic, it only made sense that Ferris and Cameron should reunite as adults for another day of shenanigans at some point in their adult lives.
+To fans of the original John Hughes classic, it only made sense that Ferris and Cameron should reunite as adults for another day of shenanigans at some point in their later lives.
 And in fact, a script even made it to the table.
 The planned sequel, Ferris Bueller 2: Another Day Off, has the title character as a motivational speaker facing a midlife crisis as he approaches his 40th birthday.
 He and Cameron team up to “party like it’s 1986,” as Mental Floss describes it.

 Ferris bueller’s day off (1986) – Leisure Rules! https://t.co/Ep1g5b2mhq pic.twitter.com/yCOwPXFx6e